Things to Know Before Visiting Singapore

 Floor markings at a Singapore MRT station showing red arrows for boarding on the sides and a green arrow for exiting in the middle.

-• Always Tap Out on Buses: While MRT stations have gantries at every exit to remind you to tap out, buses do not so it’s easy to forget.
+• Always Tap Out on Buses: While MRT stations have gantries at every exit to remind you to tap out, buses do not have these physical gantries, so it’s easy to forget.
 Remember to tap your contactless credit card or EZ-Link card on the reader at the exit door or you will be charged the maximum distance fare.

 • No Eating or Drinking: You cannot eat or drink anything inside MRT stations, on trains or on buses.
 This is a strict offence and you can be fined up to $500.
-And that includes plain water and chewing gum.
+And that includes plain water and chewing gum too.

 • No Durians on Public Transport: Yes, this is a real rule.
 Durians are banned on MRT and buses due to their strong scent.
 If you want to try the “King of Fruits,” — and you absolutely should — eat it at the stall where you bought it.

-• Travelling During Peak Hours: If you have a large luggage or backpack be mindful of the space you take up especially during rush hour (7:30 AM – 9:30 AM or 5:30 PM – 7:30 PM).
+• Travelling During Peak Hours: If you have a large luggage or backpack, be mindful of the space you take up especially during rush hour (7:30 AM – 9:30 AM or 5:30 PM – 7:30 PM).
 Carry your backpack in front of you to give others more room.
+It does get busy during these hours but crowded by Singapore standards is still a far cry from the shoulder-to-shoulder crush you’d experience on the Tokyo or Dubai Metro.

 Escalator and Travelator Tips in Singapore